G4te-Keep3r/thermostat/README.md

 Without that being in cnf, it is messed up with every reboot. ***this fixes a reboot, but not a power loss it seems.
 Just fyi***

+# LOGS
+If you did not git pull from home dir, and username is pi, you need to edit the path in thermostatFunctions.py (line 32)

 # MAIN TODOs
 * update install.sh
 * get forecast to know when to not precool